Pagina-afbeeldingen

 Than what he leaves behind.

-Well, time cures every. wound, and though the scar may remain and occasionally ache, yet the earliest agony
+Well, time cures every wound, and though the scar may remain and occasionally ache, yet the earliest agony of its recent infliction is felt no more.»-So saying, he shook Lovel cordially by

-separated from the living world, took up the candle and surveyed the apartment.
+Step after step Lovel could trace his host's retreat along the various passages, and each door which he closed behind him fell with a sound more distant and dead.'
+The guest, thus separated from the living world, took up the candle and surveyed the apartment.
 The fire blazed cheerfully.
 Mrs Grizel's attention had left some fresh wood, should he chuse to continue it, and the apartment had a comfortable, though not a lively, appearance.
-It was hung with tapestry, which the looms of Arras had produced in the sixteenth century, and which the learned typograpber, so often mentioned, had brought with him as a sample of the arts of the continent.
+It was hung with tapestry, which the looms of Arras had produced in, the sixteenth century, and which the learned typographer, so often mentioned, had brought with him as a sample of the arts of the continent.
 The subject was a hunting-piece; and as the leafy boughs of the forest-trees, branching over the tapestry, formed the predominant colour, the apartment had thence acquired its name of the green chamber.
 Grim figures, in the old Flemish dress, with slashed doublets, covered with ribbands, short cloaks, and trunk-hose, were engaged in holding grey-hounds or stag-hounds in the leash, or cheering them upon the objects of their game.
 Others, with boar-spears, swords, and old-fashioned guns, were attacking stags or bear whom they had brought to bay.
 The branches of the woven forest were crowded with fowls of various kinds, each depicted with its proper plumage.
-It seemed as if the prolific and rich invention of old Chaucer had animated the Flemish artist with its profusion, and Oldbuck had accordingly caused the following verses, from that ancient and excellent poet, to be embroidered, in Gothie letters, on a sort of border which he had added to the tapestry:
+It seemed as if the prolific and rich invention of old Chaucer had animated the Flemish

 Lo! here be oakis grete, streight as a lime,